 This is a slightly improved variant of the circuit with reduced voltage swing across the driver transistors and lower distortion due to local feedback.

-The driver transistors are held at low and fixed VCE.
+The driver transistors are held at very low and fixed VCE.
 This reduces power dissipation and all kinds of non-linearity associated with varying VCE of the driver transistors.
 Fast, low voltage and low power transistors can be used.
 However, since the driver transistors need to be mounted to the main radiator, the choice of transistors is somewhat limited.
+Also, a low VCE transistor with acceptable quasi saturation should be chosen for this application.

-Also, the collector-base capacitance of the driver transistors is constant due to constant VCE and this presents a more constant capacitive load to the voltage amplification stage that is driving this folded driver stage.
-A standard dual emitter follower output stage has all transistors subject to very large VCE voltage swing variations and therefore high influence from all kinds of VCE dependent transistor parameter changes like early effect.
-Downside of this arrangement is that while VCE is constant, this voltage is also very low.
-This is a difficult operating point for many transistors.
+The collector-base capacitance of the driver transistors is nearly constant due to constant VCE and this presents a more constant capacitive load to the voltage amplification stage that is driving this folded driver stage.
+A standard dual emitter follower output stage has all transistors subject to very large VCE voltage swing variations and therefore high influence from all kinds of VCE dependent transistor parameter changes like Early effect.

-In any case, this driver module needs to be run from power supply rails that are higher than the output stage rails.
 Diodes D5 to D8 are for overload management.
 I don't expect D7 and D8 to ever conduct.
+They are probably useless.
 Since they are held at constant voltage, they do no harm in any way.
 Diodes D5 and D6 are very important as they shunt excess input voltage to the output node.
 While this is not nice for the front-end driving the buffer, this avoids saturation of the buffer, which would not recover gracefully.
 This is just a fallback measure since all front-ends of the modular amplifier system are designed to avoid saturating themselves or subsequent stages.

-R11 and C1 are optional and provide compensation of the driver to tame high frequency gain peaking.
-Resistor R12 and capacitor C2 further improve stability at high frequency.
+R11 and C1 are provisions to experiment with and the idea is that they provide compensation of the driver to tame high frequency gain peaking.
+Resistor R12 and capacitor C2 further improve stability at high frequency by suppressing positive feedback from the OPS transistors being driven by the driver stage.
 R12 needs to have low resistance to avoid excessive DC offset.
 For BJT output stages, R12 should be less than 10Ω.
-Capacitor C3 is optional and allows push-pull operation of the driver stage.
-The value of 470µF seems excessive.
-I prefer to reserve space for large capacitors and have the option to install smaller ones.
+Capacitor C3 allows push-pull operation of the driver stage.
+The value of 470µF seems excessive, but is rather at the lower end.
+1000µF would be better.
 This capacitor and the huge size is inspred by John Broskie's writing about Diamond buffers and improvement of Diamond buffers.
-I noticed that the ESR of this capacitor does not seem to be bad since this helped to tame oscillation that originated in the front end I debugged.

 Due to the driver transistors VCE being constant and the CCS being cascoded, the sensitivity regarding many transistor parameters is pretty low.
 This is a huge benefit in times when good transistors availability becomes increasingly problematic.
 I chose the TTC004B and TTA004B because they are convenient to mount due to being fully encapsulated.
 There might be more suitable transistors.
+Later I tried BD139 / BD140 instead and DC offset became worse.
 For the CCS control transistors Q1, Q3, Q5 and Q7, any transistors may be used that allow sufficient IC.
 Most important is that the CCS cascode transistors SOA fit the supply rail voltage and CCS current.
-The driver transistors Q9 and Q10 should have hfe as high as possible.
+The driver transistors Q9 and Q10 should have hfe and fT as high as possible.

 I did not install capacitor C1 because there is such a capacitor on the front end already.
-Resistor R11 is basically just a base stopper and can be installed in any case.
-Resistor R11 also helps to limit current in case any of the diodes D5 to D8 may conduct during overload.
+Resistor R11 is better set to 0Ω.

-I decided to install the radiators HS1 to HS4 for the cascode transistors because I'm going to use this driver stage for a class A biased output stage and the dissipation in the driver stage is low (1.3W per cascode transistor) due to low supply voltage.
-This is merely a matter of convenience because mounting six transistors to the big radiator is more challenging than mounting only two transistors (Q9 and Q10) to the big radiator.
+I decided to install the radiators HS1 to HS4 for the cascode transistors for the prototype.
+This is merely a matter of convenience because mounting six transistors to the big radiator is more work than mounting only two transistors (Q9 and Q10) to the big radiator.
 I installed Q1, Q3, Q5 and Q7 in a way that they neither have thermal contact to the cascode radiators nor the main radiator because this would impact DC bias conditions leading to problems with the standing current in the output stage transistors.
 For a higher power build I would mount all transistors as depicted in the CAD drawings and leave away the small radiators on the PCB.

 Measurement at high current

 Note that I recorded driver current and DC offset only at the beginning and at the end of the whole measurement procedure.
-R12 was 10Ω for this measurement setup.
+R12 was 10Ω for this measurement setup and I installed TTC004B / TTA004B transistors.

 Reducing the two 3R3 resistors R9 and R10 to zero Ohm would result in 1.3A bias current of the output stage.
 This means that there is roughly 1A/Ω added on top of 1.3A by R9 and R10.
 In order to reach roughly 4A OPS bias current as anticipated, 2Ω resistors should work fine and indeed, this sets the cold bias to 3.2A roughly.